nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 # Conclusion

-The correct method of connecting to a database in Jupyter will usually depend on the situation.
-If the notebook is a personal notebook, and the database is not so sensitive that you worry about intrusion, a hardcoded connection string might suffice.
+The correct method of connecting to a database in Python will usually depend on the situation.
+If the notebook is a personal notebook, and the database is not so sensitive that you worry about intrusion, a hard-coded connection string might suffice.
 But if the database is sensitive, or if you are sharing the notebook with other users, I strongly recommend using one of the other options.

 In most cases, I wind up using Method 3 (Login Prompts) because it balances security with ease of use and does not require that I remember to exclude my credentials file from version control.
 Of course, in cases where I need to provide trusted business users with access to my analysis, I might lean toward Method 4 (Environment Variables).